 23ABC Weather for Tuesday, November 22, 2022

-Today's Kern County weather for Tuesday, November 22, 2022 brought to you by 23ABC's Bryan Gallo.
+Today's Kern County weather for Tuesday, November 22, 2022, brought to you by 23ABC's Brandon Michaels.

-Today's Kern County weather for Tuesday, November 22, 2022 brought to you by 23ABC's Bryan Gallo.
+Today's Kern County weather for Tuesday, November 22, 2022, brought to you by 23ABC's Brandon Michaels.

-Even though Regina is hosting this year's CFL final, people from Manitoba are playing important roles during the Grey Cup festival that will culminate in Sunday's game.
-Amanda Smart, who is a part of a Vancouver-based production company called PRP, is one of the stage managers for Sunday's pre-game, halftime show and post-game shows.
-Smart, who now calls Winnipeg home but is originally from The Pas, in northern Manitoba, says her job is all about timing.
-While she'll have a great view on game da

-Canadian speed skaters won a pair a medals at the World Cup event in Heerenveen, Netherlands, on Sunday as Connor Howe took the gold in the men's 1,500 metres and Isabelle Weidemann won silver in the women's 3,000.
-The 22-year-old Howe, of Canmore, Alta., skated to a time of one minute, 43.38 seconds, 0.26 ahead of Dutch world record holder Kjeld Nuis, and 0.45 ahead of bronze medallist Thomas Krol.
-Fellow Canadians Tyson Langelaar (1:45.82) and Antoine Gélinas-Beaulieu (1:45.98) finished 18th a

 INGLEWOOD, Calif.
 (AP) — Patrick Mahomes connected with Travis Kelce for their third touchdown of the game with 31 seconds remaining, and the Kansas City Chiefs rallied past the Los Angeles Chargers 30-27 on Sunday night to stay atop the AFC.
 Mahomes hit Kelce on a short crossing route that Kelce took to the end zone for a 17-yard touchdown, concluding a six-play, 75-yard drive that took just 1:15.
 The Chargers had pulled ahead 27-23 on Justin Herbert’s 6-yard touchdown pass to Joshua Palmer wit